Cerhenice: Etymology

 The initial name of the village was Crhynice, meaning "the village of Crhyň's people".

 Geography

 Cerhenice is located about 10 km northwest of Kolín and 38 km east of Prague.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.

 History

 The first written mention of Cerhenice is from 1295.
-For centuries, it was owned by various lower noblemen.
+For centuries, it was owned by various lesser noblemen.
 Around 1520, during the rule of Eliška of Střížkov, the village was promoted to a market town.
 For the longest time, Cerhenice was owned by the Střela of Rokyce family (1550–1689).
-The most notable owners were the Sternberg family, who inherited Cerhenice in 1689, and the Kolowrat family, who bought it from the Sternbergs in 1757.
+Among the most notable owners were the Sternberg family, who inherited Cerhenice in 1689, and the Kolowrat family, who bought it from the Sternbergs in 1757.